 Adventure Time has the Ice King as an odd, somewhat tragic, and not-so-evil example.
 It's not immediately apparent, but when his backstory is revealed it turns out he used to be a normal, sensitive guy who discovered an ancient crown that gave him magical powers which allowed him to survive The End of the World as We Know It.
 Unfortunately, it also drove him more and more insane each time he used it, until, by the time of the series, he's locked into his Crazy/Evil Side full-time and can only vaguely recall his own origins and who he used to be.

-Mike of Total Drama Revenge of the Island has an extremely comical case of multiple personality disorder, then in Total Drama All-Stars it's revealed that he has a sinister, Matthew Patel-like personality named Mal (also known as "The Malevolent One") that his other personalities have previously kept at bay.
-The question of whether Mike is their body's original personality or Mal is the original and Mike is Mal's Helpless Good Side is brought up, but not resolved.
+Mike of Total Drama Revenge of the Island has an extremely comical case of multiple personality disorder, then in Total Drama All-Stars it's revealed that he has a sinister, Matthew Patel-like personality named Mal (known as "The Malevolent One") that his other personalities have previously kept at bay.
+The question of whether Mike is their body's original personality or Mal is the original and Mike is Mal's Helpless Good Side who took control is brought up, but not resolved.

 The nigh-mythical Norse berserker rages, an adrenal and psychosomatic overclocking which gave one the ability to ignore mortal injuries but removed one's ability to distinguish friend from foe.
 The less brave soldiers simply drank a lot of alcohol.